hadjipantelis/taskview_fda/CRAN_task_view_fda.md

 #### Regression models for functional data

 * [GPFDA](https://cran.r-project.org/web/packages/GPFDA/index.html) uses functional regression as the mean structure and Gaussian processes as the covariance structure.
+* [growfunctions](https://cran.r-project.org/web/packages/growfunctions/index.html) estimates a collection of time-indexed functions under either of Gaussian process (GP) or intrinsic Gaussian Markov random field (iGMRF) prior formulations where a Dirichlet process mixture allows sub-groupings of the functions to share the same covariance or precision parameters.
+The GP and iGMRF formulations both support any number of additive covariance or precision terms, respectively, expressing either or both of multiple trend and seasonality.
 * The [refund](https://cran.r-project.org/web/packages/refund/index.html) package provides spline-based methods for roughness penalized function-on-scalar, scalar-on-function, and function-on-function regression.
 Some of the functions are applicable to image data.
 [refund.wave](https://cran.r-project.org/web/packages/refund.wave/index.html) provides methods for regressing scalar responses on functional or image predictors, via transformation to the wavelet domain and back.
 [refund.shiny](https://cran.r-project.org/web/packages/refund.shiny/index.html) provides interactive plots for functional data analyses.